karimarttila/js-node-ts-react/README.md

 Then I followed: [Install Tailwind CSS with Vite](https://tailwindcss.com/docs/guides/vite).

+I have previously used [Bulma](https://bulma.io/), which is a CSS framework.
+Tailwind is a lower-level CSS library.
+If you need a coherent CSS framework with preconfigured components, go with Bulma.
+The project I'm about to start in one week uses Tailwind and therefore I wanted to have some Tailwind experience, and therefore I chose to use Tailwind in this learning project.

 ### JSX vs Hiccup

-TODO: vertaa JSX Clojurescript Hiccup.
+In the Clojure land I used [Hiccup](https://github.com/weavejester/hiccup) to represent the HTML.
+[JSX](https://reactjs.org/docs/introducing-jsx.html) does the same thing in the Javascript / Typescript land.
+Now that I have used both Hiccup and JSX I can say that Hiccup provides a better developer experience.
+Hiccup is just Clojure data structures (maps and vectors) and manipulating Hiccup using Clojure is really effective and pleasant.

 ### Asynchronous Programming Model

-The asynchronous programming model is something that you need to remember both in the backend and in the frontend side.
+The asynchronous programming model is something that you need to remember both on the backend and frontend sides.
 Example:

 ```Typescript
 export default function ProductGroups() {